Joshpolansky/pages/content/Robots/VR.md

 ---

 I assume you looked at the Basic Robot.
-Here is one that works in VR (Sorry, it does require a VR headset to.. can't fix that..)
+Here is one that works in VR (Sorry, it does require a VR headset.. can't fix that..)

 Note: Something changed somewhere that caused grabbing the robot in VR to break.
 I will fix it some day.